fluxionary/minetest-modtest/README.md

 * the user (someone designing tests for a mod or a server) shouldn't have to understand anything more than:
   * the minetest lua API
   * busted, a lua testing framework
-  * a minimal framework for triggering events
+  * an API for manually triggering events that'd normally be triggered by the engine
+* modtest will handle everything other than server-generated events.
+  * server-generated events can be triggered explicitly through the modtest API. e.g.
+    * running a globalstep
+    * advancing the timer (which won't trigger anything itself)
+    * having a player punch another object
+    * etc.

 ### dependencies

 * luajit 2.1-beta

-  * lua 5.1 might also work fine, but that is not tested.
+  lua 5.1 might also work fine, but i'm only going to test w/ luajit.

 * busted

-  busted is most easily installed via luarocks. use your favorite search engine to look that up.
+  busted is most easily installed via luarocks. use your favorite search engine to look up how to do that.

 * some version of the minetest engine